Hugius/FabiEngine3D/doc/markdown/RUNTIME.md

 - In the top viewport you can click the `EXPORT` button.
 - After selecting a directory on your machine, the application is exported.
 - After exporting, a new directory is created containing:
+  - A copy of the executables
-  - A copy of the engine files
+  - A copy of the necessary engine files
-  - A copy of the application files
+  - A copy of the current project files ()
-  - `config.fe3d`
+  - A new configuration file (`configuration.fe3d`)
 - The exported directory now contains a standalone application.

 ### 2.2 Configuration File